What Is Depression, and Why Is It More Than Just Being Sad?

 If a person is in a life-threatening situation, call 911 or seek emergency resources.

 Dealing with depression is a battle, but it doesn’t have to be fought alone.
 Help for depression is always available and accessible.
-With the right support — whether from a healthcare professional, support group, or a close friend — you can regain control of your life and start leading the best life you want.
+With the right support, you can regain control of your life and start leading the best life you want.